- Thesis Abstract: Writing Techniques and Guidelines

 - research hypotheses;

 The beginning of abstract needs to include general information.
 It draws readers’ attention, allows them discovering key research work’ objectives and outcomes of conducted studies when reading a single summary.
+However, don't confude an abstract with an executive summary format.
 Checking introduction, people get main information about conducted work.
 It is a kind of dissertation’s professional review.
 Writing a thesis abstract takes time for performing and must be performed after the entire dissertation paper is complete.
 It is clever to write it in such a way.
 It saves precious time and efforts used for editing in future.

 Three key elements of a Thesis Abstract